 RESTHeart has always been a very good fit for Microservices and other styles of distributed architecture.
 It has been deployed successfully with clustering technologies such as AWS ECS and Fargate, Kubernetes and many others.

-RESTHeart basically receives HTTP requests and tranforms them into MongoDB queries, through the Java driver.
-Creating a cluster has been a matter of putting a plain HTTP load balancer on top of the choosen clustering technology, exactly as one would do with any other HTTP server.
+RESTHeart basically receives HTTP requests and transforms them into MongoDB queries, through the Java driver.
+Creating a cluster has been a matter of putting a plain HTTP load balancer on top of the chosen clustering technology, exactly as one would do with any other HTTP server.

-However, a cluster of RESTHeart v3 nodes requires sticky sessions, otherwise the RESTHeart node could receive an authentication token created by another instance, which results in a HTTP 401 “Unauthorized” error.
+Thus a cluster of RESTHeart nodes requires sticky sessions when using token authentication otherwise the RESTHeart node could receive an authentication token created by another instance, which results in a HTTP 401 “Unauthorized” error.

 As RESTHeart instances don’t communicate directly (to avoid expensive synchronization steps), then they can’t validate authentication tokens created by other instances in the same cluster.
 To overcome this situation, the HTTP Load Balancer inserts a sticky session token into a cookie and then handle the communication flow from clients to RESTHeart instances accordingly.
 Sticky sessions, from an architectural point of view, introduce a level of statefulness in the system and their expiration timeout must be carefully tuned.

-RESTHeart v4 Enterprise and OEM Editions add a new feature to make clustering easier, without the need for any sticky session.
+RESTHeart EE adds a feature to make clustering easier, without the need for any sticky session.
 This enables a fully stateless deployment.

-RESTHeart v4, in fact, comes with a specialized Token Manager which creates cryptographically signed tokens that can be aknowledged by any RESTHeart node in the cluster without direct communication and synchnonization among them: fast, simple and safe.
+RESTHeart EE comes with a specialized Token Manager which creates cryptographically signed tokens that can be acknowledged by any RESTHeart node in the cluster without direct communication and synchronization among them: fast, simple and safe.

 In summary, the top level steps for a highly available RESTHeart + MongoDB configuration are:

-If you want to know more about clustering, load balancing and high avalability, please contact us.
+If you want to know more about clustering, load balancing and high availability, please contact us.

-To understand more in general abou Load Balancing, Affinity, Persistence, Sticky Sessions you can read this article.
+To understand more in general about Load Balancing, Affinity, Persistence, Sticky Sessions you can read this overview.